vrnsn/non-profit-blockchain/blockchain-explorer/README.md

 ./start.sh
 ```

-The Blockchain Explorer client starts on port 8080.
+The Hyperledger Explorer client starts on port 8080.
 You will already have an ELB that routes traffic to this port - it was created for you in step 1.
-Once the health checks on the ELB succeed, you can access the blockchain explorer client using the DNS of the ELB (which you will find in the outputs of your CloudFormation stack).
+Once the health checks on the ELB succeed, you can access the Hyperledger Explorer client using the DNS of the ELB (which you will find in the outputs of your CloudFormation stack).